 One of the treatment methods includes exposing the patient to the thoughts and feelings related to the traumatic event.
 This is done carefully and gradually so that they can be replaced with more positive thoughts.
 The concept of virtual reality is being applied to create that illusion for patients.
 This method is more effective if the patient is in an imaginary environment that is under complete control of an external operator.
 Since it is not real, the patient is more willing to participate and it’s a safe alternative.
 Also, VR simulations are highly immersive and controllable.
 Therefore, doctors can manipulate whatever is appearing on the screen and stop the process whenever they think is appropriate.

 VR is an excellent example of how a seemingly fictional concept of technology can be brought into reality and used in unimaginable ways for the betterment of mankind.

 What are the applications of Virtual Reality in Gaming?

 VR is evolving (kind of exclusively) through the gaming platform.
 The extent of this symbiotic growth is such that the two words, VR, and gaming, are almost synonymous.

-Albert “Skip” Rizzo is a psychologist currently researching on “design, development, and evaluation of virtual reality (VR) systems targeting the areas of clinical assessment, treatment rehabilitation, and resilience”.
-Basically, he is one the frontier soldiers who are ambitious about taking VR beyond gaming.
+Albert “Skip” Rizzo is a psychologist currently researching “design, development, and evaluation of virtual reality (VR) systems targeting the areas of clinical assessment, treatment rehabilitation, and resilience”.
+Basically, he is one of the frontier soldiers who are ambitious about taking VR beyond gaming.
 In an interview with The Verge, he expressed his opinion about virtual reality’s future.
 And I believe nobody can sum it up as effectively as he did.